What does baby latch mean?

 On the contrary, if your baby latch is not wide enough “narrow mouth opening” that is the first step on the way of breastfeeding ending.

-Remember, your baby won’t latch right if he can’t get a huge part of your areola within his mouth.
+Remember, your baby won’t latch right if he can’t get a huge part of your areola in his mouth.

-How to guarantee the wide opening before baby latching?
+How to guarantee the full opening before baby latching?

 - Hit his nose or the upper lip by your nipple